Differentially Private Topological Data Analysis: Introduction

-At the same time, as bigger and more diverse data have become accessible, the issue of protecting private information of an individual in the data has also gained attention.
+At the same time, as bigger and more diverse data have become accessible, the issue of protecting private information of individuals in the data has also gained attention.
 Due to this concern, there is an increasing demand for privacy protecting procedures with formal guarantees.
 Such a paradigm has accelerated the growing attention to a well-formulated framework of privacy protection in data science.
 Differential privacy \citep{dwork2006calibrating} is the state-of-the-art framework that formally quantifies the notion of privacy and its protection.
 Differential privacy requires that a privacy-protecting algorithm produces similar results for any two data sets, which differ at only one data point.
-The exact definition of $\epsilon$-DP will be introduced in the following section, and we refer to \cite{Dwork2014} for a comprehensive introduction to DP.
-Recently, DP has been one of the central research topics in data science due to rising attention to privacy protection, tackling problems in deep learning \citep{shokri2015privacy,abadi2016deep}, functional data analysis \citep{hall2013differential,mirshani2019formal}, social networks \citep{karwa2016inference,karwa2017sharing}, as well as many others.
+The exact definition of $\epsilon$-DP will be introduced in the following section and we recommend \cite{Dwork2014} for a comprehensive introduction to DP.
+Recently, DP has been one of the central research topics in data science due, tackling problems in deep learning \citep{shokri2015privacy,abadi2016deep}, functional data analysis \citep{hall2013differential,mirshani2019formal}, social networks \citep{karwa2016inference,karwa2017sharing}, as well as many others.

 While the DP framework has been widely adapted to numerous methodologies in data science as mentioned above, its application to TDA has yet to be discussed.
 To the best of our knowledge, the only work involved with both DP and TDA is \cite{Hehir;Vishwanath;Slakovic;Niu:2022}, which solely used persistence diagrams as a method of communicating the utility of a randomized response algorithm, and did not attempt to produce a private version of a TDA object.
-Concerning the areas of study where TDA methods are popularly utilized, such as medicine and neuroscience in which protecting the privacy of an individual does matter, we believe that introducing DP framework to TDA will be an emerging direction of research too.
+We believe that introducing the DP framework to TDA will be an emerging direction of research because many areas where TDA methods have been successfully utilized use data containing people's sensitive information.
+For example, \cite{Shnier:2019} applied persistence diagrams to differentiate gene expressions in individuals with autism spectrum disorders from those in a control group.
+Furthermore, TDA methods are used in several other problems in medical domain and neuroscience, as mentioned above, such as brain connectivity \citep{Caputi2021}, breast cancer \citep{Nicolau2011}, and neurological disorder \citep{Lee_et_al:2011}.
+Finally, TDA has recently been combined with other popular machine learning methods such as convolutional neural networks \citep{Love;Filippenko;Maroulas;Carlsson:2023}, auto-encoders \citep{hofe;etal;19}, etc. Hence, introducing DP to TDA may have far-reaching influence in data science.